Now and Ever

 Now and Ever (ထာဝရနှောင်ကြိုး) is a 2019 Burmese romantic-drama film starring Zenn Kyi and Paing Phyo Thu.
 The film produced and distributed by Central Base Production premiered in Myanmar on October 31, 2019.
 The soundtrack of the film released on November 15, 2019.

 Plot

-Wutt Hmone and Thiha started met at Thiha father's clinic and soon they married.
-Wutt Hmone confused in her mind because of her mother's and her past.
-One day, due to the horrors of the past, she ran outside of home.
-Thiha searched her everywhere and found her at the police station.
-The truth was that Thiha had a secret.
-Dr. Myo Ko only knew about it.
-And Thiha took Wutt Hmone where she wanted to visit place, Putao.
-And then Thiha made Wutt Hmone think that he was having an adultery with Yoon Thandar to keep his secret.
-Finally, Wutt Hmone Knew about secret from Dr. Myo Ko.
+Wutt Hmone and Thiha meet at Thiha father's clinic and soon marry.
+Wutt Hmone is confused in her mind because of her mother's and her past.
+One day, due to the horrors of the past, she runs outside of home.
+Thiha finds her at the police station.
+The truth was that Thiha has a secret that only Dr. Myo Ko knows abou.
+And Thiha takes Wutt Hmone to Putai, which she wanted to visit.
+And then Thiha makes Wutt Hmone think that he was having an affair with Yoon Thandar to keep his secret.
+Finally, Wutt Hmone knows about the secret from Dr. Myo Ko.